Bareroot Downy Birch Trees for Wet Ground

 The Downy Birch or Common White Birch, Betula pubescens, is an upright native tree with pale grey mature bark.
-It grows in any soil apart from chalk; it especially likes damp sites.
+It grows in any soil apart from chalk and especially likes damp sites.
 It has good autumn colour and its leaves support several species of butterfly caterpillar.

 Common White Birch is not suitable for a clipped hedge.
-It can be grown as a screening tree up to about 20 metres high.
+However it is very fast growing and so can be grown as a screening tree up to about 20 metres high.

 Browse all of our other varieties of Birch trees for sale.

-Common White Birch plants are only delivered bareroot, during winter (Nov-March).
+Downy Birch plants are only delivered bareroot, during winter (Nov-April).

 General description of Betula pubescens plants: